 The tables below shows the credit quality and the maximum exposure to credit risk based on the Group's credit policy, which is mainly based on past due information unless other information is available without undue cost or effort, and year-end staging classification as at 31 December.
-The amounts presented are gross carrying amounts for debt investments at fair value through other comprehensive income, accounts receivable and receivables due from third-party game distribution platform and payment channels and the exposure to credit risk for the financial guarantee contracts.
+The amounts presented are gross carrying amounts for debt investments at fair value through other comprehensive income, accounts receivable and receivables due from thirdparty game distribution platform and payment channels and the exposure to credit risk for the financial guarantee contracts.

-As at 31 December 2022
+As at 31 December 2023

-12-months ECLs L ifetime ECLs Simplified Stage 1 RMB'000 Stage 2 RMB'000 Stage 3 RMB'000 approach RMB'000 Total RMB'000 Debt investments at fair value through other comprehensive income - BBB to BB- 58,121 58,121 Financial assets included in prepayments, other receivables and other assets - Normal 13,591 13,591 Doubtful Accounts receivable and receivables due from third-party game distribution Action of the content of the cont - 28,713 - 28,713 platforms and payment channels Cash and cash equivalents 133,153 41,373 - 41,373 133,153 204,865 - 28,713 41,373 274,951
+12-months ECLs L ifetime ECLs

+Stage 1 RMB'000 Stage 2 RMB'000 Stage 3 RMB'000 Simplified approach RMB'000 Total RMB'000

+Debt investments at fair value through other comprehensive income

+BBB to BB- Financial assets included in prepayments, other receivables and other assets 58,177 - - - 58,177

+- Normal 30,263 30,263

+Doubtful Accounts receivable and receivables due from third-party game distribution platforms - - 19,815 - 19,815

+and payment channels 36,940 36,940

+Cash and cash equivalents 160,678 160,678

+249,118 19,815 36,940 305,873

-35. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES (Continued)
+36. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES (Continued)